purijatin/njexl_wiki/01---Standard-Language-Features.md

 ## Statements

 Statements are separated by - well you guessed it : new lines, or ";".
 If you want to put lots of stuff in a single line ( saving space is still a premium ) : use ";".
 If not, use new line.
 Makes it work, makes it readable.
 Now what about a statement that is too large to fit in the same line ?
-In that case use "..." to end that line.
-Yes, ellipsis.
+In that case use "\" to end that line.
+Yes, escaping new line.
 And then continue the next line as if nothing happened, that would concatenate the lines.
+I understand that is a bit too much, so for normal operation like concatenating a string or and or or, it is taken care of already, so none has to do a "+ \".
+Thus,

+    import  'java.lang.System.out' as out

+    s = true ||
+         false
+    out:println(s)

+    s = true and
+         false
+    out:println(s)

+    s = " "  +
+       "aaa aa "  +
+       "xxxx" +
+       "z"
+    out:println(s)

+    s = 10 -
+         2
+    out:println(s)

+works as expected.

 ## Blocks
 Like eternal rule "{ inside }" is a block.
 Space and tabs are bad idea to indent anything.